 Radio Boston has been frequently recognized for journalistic excellence by many of the nation's top journalism associations.
+In 2018, the show won a regional Edward R. Murrow award for best news documentary for its complex, nuanced coverage of the 100th anniversary of John F. Kennedy's birth.
 The show has twice won the best large market talk show award from the Associated Press of New England.
-For two consecutive years, the national Public Radio News Directors Inc. awarded Radio Boston its top prize for large market talk shows, citing the particular mix of intelligence, analysis, and personal voices in Radio Boston's coverage of the 40th Anniversary of Boston's Busing Crisis, and Special Coverage of the Death Penalty Decision for the Boston Marathon Bomber.
+For three consecutive years, the national Public Radio News Directors Inc. (PRNDI) awarded Radio Boston its top prize for large market talk shows, citing the particular mix of intelligence, analysis, and personal voices in Radio Boston's coverage of the 40th Anniversary of Boston's Busing Crisis, and Special Coverage of the Death Penalty Decision for the Boston Marathon Bomber.

-The Asian American Journalists Association also awarded Meghna and her team the national excellence in radio/audio award for Radio Boston's special series on the eviction crisis in East Boston.
+The Asian American Journalists Association awarded Chakrabarti and her team the national excellence in radio/audio award for Radio Boston's special series on the eviction crisis in East Boston.

 Chakrabarti has won awards for individual reporting from both the Associated Press and the Radio Television News Directors Association for her writing, hard news reporting, and use of sound.

 A former fellow at the Metcalf Institute for Environmental Reporting, Chakrabarti holds bachelor’s degrees in civil and environmental engineering from Oregon State University (summa cum laude), as well as a master’s degree in environmental science and risk management from Harvard University, and an MBA with honors from Boston University.
 She is the mother of two bright sparks, and the lucky spouse of a wise and patient man.